-Neil is a co-founder and director of Dalriada Trustees Limited.
-He acts as a Professional Trustee on some of our most complex and challenging cases, including our regulatory appointments.
+Neil is a co-founder and director of Dalriada.
+He acts as an Accredited Professional Trustee on some of our most complex and challenging cases, including our Regulatory Appointments.
 Neil specialises in schemes with technically challenging governance and covenant issues, as well as having over 25 years of experience in relation to defined benefit, hybrid, defined contribution, multi-employer and sectionalised arrangements.